When is the best time to visit Buenos Aires?

 Average flight time is 14hrs 20mins on a direct flight from London.
 There are also flights requiring a change of plane in Europe or the USA.

-What are the festivals and cultural and sports events in Buenos Aires?
+What are the festivals, cultural and sporting events in Buenos Aires?

 Tango Festival: Aug.
 The world's – top tango festival, nine days of concerts, shows, free classes, exhibitions, open-air milongas (Avenida Corrientes is closed for a massive display) and other tango-related festivities.